ElaineArchbold/DataCentricProject/README.md

 ## Features
 ### Existing Features
 The HOME page features a scrolling parallax effect, with three sections.
-Section one is an introductory paragraph from Mrs Hinch, taken from her book introduction.
-Section two is a shopping list, where users can select the most popular Mrs Hinch items that they may need to stock up on.
-The users choices are saved until unchecked using javascript.
+Section one is an introductory paragraph from Mrs Hinch, taken (and modified for the project) from her book introduction.
+Section two is a banner with quicklinks to each of the pages on the site.
 Section three contains iframes for YouTube and Instagram.
 The Instagram feed could be added here, with login details from Mrs Hinch.

 The TO-DO page uses a MongoDB database to allow the user to add, edit, update and remove items from their to-do list.
 They can use this list directly on the website and edit it as they go.

+The SHOPPING page has a list of all of the most popular Mrs Hinch must have items, which are stored for the user once clicked using javascript.
+There is also a section at the end of the page where users can add to the list, storing the added items in a MongoDB database.
+There is a print button on the page should the user need to print the list.

 The TIPS page has a video gallery of the most popular Mrs Hinch YouTube videos.
 I have also created and wired up a search bar which brings users directly the Mrs Hinch YouTube channel.
 I used Google developer tools on YouTube to find the correct code for this.

+The INSPIRATION page contains images for interior design inspiration ideas.
+The images are divided into secions and there is a lightbos function added to improve the UX.

 I also created a favicon in Photoshop which can be seen on the browser tab and can further be used for social media branding.

 The navbar, footer and all buttons have hover states activated to change size/colour when the user hovers over them, to improve the UX.

 ### Features Left to Implement
 1. This site is specific to each user, so would need users to login to access their own to-do database and shopping list.
+A user login function would need to be added.
 2. With the Mrs Hinch login details for Instagram, I would be able to replace the Instagram iframe on the home page with her Instagram feed.
+3. The images on the inspiration page would need to be replaced with 'official' Mrs Hinch images.

 ## Technologies Used